sinshu/managed-doom/README.md

 The goal of this project is to make a fully functional Doom source port written in C#.

 I'm currently working on the software renderer.
-The screenshots below show the current progress.
+The screenshots below show the progress so far.